 - Cookies stay fresh stored covered at room temperature for up to 7 days.

 - Freezing Instructions: Cookies freeze well, up to 3 months.
 Stuffed cookie dough balls freeze well, up to 2 months.
 Bake for 2 extra minutes, do not thaw.
+Read my tips and tricks on how to freeze cookie dough.

 - Egg: Room temperature egg is best for the cookies.
 General rule of thumb: I use for my cookie recipes: when using warm or room temperature butter, I always use room temperature egg as well.
 To bring egg to room temperature quickly, simply place in a cup of warm water for 5 minutes.